 West Devon

 § This page gives an overview of the West Devon local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ West Devon covers a largely rural area of moorland and valleys, including a significant part of Dartmoor National Park.
 Tavistock, the principal town, is a historic market town on the River Tavy, known for its pannier market and links to mining heritage.
 Okehampton lies at the northern gateway to Dartmoor, with a castle and walking routes into the moors.
 The River Tamar forms part of the western boundary, with scenic valleys and wooded landscapes.
 Its geography is defined by rugged moorland, rivers, and historic settlements.

-The administrative boundary of West Devon can be viewed on OpenStreetMap: District Boundary of West Devon.
+The administrative boundary of West Devon can also be viewed on OpenStreetMap: District Boundary of West Devon.

 Key Facts about West Devon